tygron-virtual-humans/tygron-connect/README.md

   * **Manual build**
     To build tygron-connect manually, run `mvn deploy`.
 2. This jar should be used as the environment in your GOAL `mas2g` file ([example](https://github.com/tygron-virtual-humans/tygron-connect/blob/master/tygron-environment/src/GOAL/GoalTestTygron.mas2g)).
+3. Add a `configuration.cfg` in the same folder as the environment jar.
+The file should specify a username and password ([example](https://raw.githubusercontent.com/tygron-virtual-humans/tygron-connect/master/tygron-environment/src/main/resources/testconfiguration.cfg)).